gitacoco/thesis-project/README.md

 ![Image of prototype](./prototype/p9.jpg)
 ### In-class Feedback
 #### Daniel's Response
+Excellent, this is very impressive.
+What your deck currently does is really show in a very multifaceted and very convincingly that it's feasible from your end.

+There are gaps that you identify both educationally in terms of what we see but also who is a stakeholder, who makes the decision in terms of adopting something like this in a museum exhibit.
+So there's very few questions right you kind of pre-out productively answer them and then there's a Plan A and the Plan B already to be deployed.
+So what's the gap on your project is that you kind of push forward and see if all of these feasibility components are actually on table for you because I am convinced and excited enough that I want you to make this an actual project and not just a pitch.

+You have visited Xixi Museum.
+That's the one.
+You have a two-way street that you will have to be enabling their collection to be updated like you've seen and maybe the AR piece is the one that falls by the wayside (半途而废) first that's where you have a roadmap or a runway where you can say you have this amount of time and this amount of budget in terms of redigitizing, getting QR codes hanging.
+And what it means and so suddenly this whole thesis doesn't talk about birds only, it talks about education around species.
+And you're saying connect the birds maybe they are related, you have to talk the language of evolution more than world wide web.

+But I think it's all here and I would love your first sprint to strategically pick one of those harder problems here and build that because I see already that you're having actual data, run some of your prototypes and you're quite far ahead in that regard but also you are not safe in regards to scope creep (范围蔓延) and that certain things will be harder to do.
+So it's really just listening to your own brief and trying to run with this two-way communication I think what needs to be done here.

+The last two screens about AR are extremely convincing certainly, in terms of call outs and how you would look at them how they're connected, definitely a sales moment.
+But if this is the first thing that falls to the wayside, the other components need to stand on their own as well.

+> Note: Scope creep in project management refers to changes, continuous or uncontrolled growth in a project’s scope, at any point after the project begins.
+This can occur when the scope of a project is not properly defined, documented, or controlled.
+It is generally considered harmful.

 #### Chat Comments
 - Daniel Sauter: Dominant color research, looks like you and Luella need the same to implement.
 - David Malary: I really like the color aspect!
 I wonder if you can compare that with the habitats, to see if birds of similar colors live in similar habitats or not?